-- Intel Hyper-Threading Technology: Both processors support Intel’s Hyper-Threading Technology, which allows each core to handle two threads simultaneously, improving multitasking and parallel processing capabilities.
+Both the Core i5-13450HX and Core i7-12700H support Intel’s Hyper-Threading technology, which allows each core to handle two threads simultaneously.
+This feature improves the processors’ multitasking capabilities and overall performance.